desprit/tg-ai-connector/README.md

    - Stable Diffusion
    - Other networks

 Relicate offers many different networks.
-Initially I was only using image generation but recently discovered a [text-to-speech network](https://replicate.com/openai/whisper/api).
+Initially I was only using image generation but recently discovered a [speech-to-text network](https://replicate.com/openai/whisper/api).
 Since you need to provide an audio to it, the easiest way I found is to use "reply" in your Telegram chat.
 Basically you select an audio message, reply to it with `/a` command (or whatever command you chose for the `openai/whisper` integration) and optionally provide language, for example `/a de`.

 You may also need to change Bot Privacy settings: https://stackoverflow.com/questions/50204633/allow-bot-to-access-telegram-group-messages